Food + Activism = Global Change

-World-renowned chef Andrew Zimmern has explored the great global food scene and shares incredible stories from his journeys around the world with a powerful prescriptive message of sustainability, equity, and social justice.
+World-renowned chef ANDREW ZIMMERN has explored the great global food scene and shares incredible stories from his journeys around the world with a powerful prescriptive message of sustainability, equity, and global citizenship.
 Zimmern believes you really can change the planet one meal at a time.
 His talks are enlightening and always entertaining as he inspires audiences to learn about the world and other cultures from the perspective of the board room and the dinner table.

 Overcoming Adversity: Becoming a Resilient Leader